ibmsoe/snap-ml-doc/source/index.rst

     "With Snap ML you can train your machine learning model faster than you can snap your fingers!"

-The Snap ML library offers two different packages:
+The *Snap ML* library offers two different packages:

-**snap.ml.local**
+**snap-ml-local**
     The local version of Snap ML is designed to run on a single machine.
-It targets small to medium scale data that can fit inside the memory of a single machine. *snal.ml.local* offers GPU acceleration and supports sparse data structures.
+It targets small to medium scale data that can fit inside the memory of a single machine. *snal-ml-local* offers GPU acceleration and supports sparse data structures.
 The library is exposed to the user via a Python API compatible with sklearn and can seamslessly be integrated into existing Python application.

-**snap.ml.distributed**
+**snap-ml-distributed**
     The distributed version of Snap ML offers distributed training of models across a cluster of machines.
-Thereby we enable training on large scale datasets that exceed the memory capacity of a single machine.
-For *snap.ml.distributed* a Spark, pySpark and an MPI API are available.
+This enables training on large scale datasets that exceed the memory capacity of a single machine.
+For *snap.ml.distributed* a pySpark and an MPI API are available.

-for more technical details about the innovations behind Snap ML we refer to
+For more technical details about the innovations behind Snap ML we refer to

 * Technical paper: `"Snap Machine Learning"  <https://arxiv.org/abs/1803.06333>`_, *C. Dünner, T. Parnell, D. Sarigiannis, N. Ioannou, H. Pozidis*, Arxiv, 2018.